HP Pavilion Slimline s3000 Desktop PC series support

-It may help to print this article for easy reference before starting the hardware change.
+It might help to print this article for easy reference before starting the hardware change.

 NOTE:HP cannot be held liable for damage resulting from improper installation of software and/or parts, or the installation of parts and/or software that were not supplied by HP.

-NOTE:The images in this document may not be exactly the same as the PC you are using.
+NOTE:The images in this document might not be exactly the same as the computer you are using.

 Before you begin